 SEM can help prospective customers find you using location and language targeting.
 For instance, if you’re an ice cream shop in Byron Bay, you don’t want to pay for ads in Melbourne.

 You can use a lot of the same keyword identification work you did for SEO as the basis for your SEM campaigns.

 Simple, right?
-Yet according to our SMMI 2017 research, only one in 10 online businesses are invested in search engine optimisation.
+Yet according to our 2019 SMR research, only one in 28% of marketers are currently investing in search engine optimisation.
 So, even though you’re migrating to a top-end platform with Magento 2, how are your customers going to get there?
-There is no point in having the best website if customers can’t find it, especially when we know that 90 per cent of people don’t click after the first page of results on Google.
+There is no point in having the best website if customers can’t find it, especially when we know that 90 per cent of people don’t click on anything passed the first page of results on Google.